tybier/Data-Projects/README.md

 Forecasting future hospital revenue using time series modeling (ARIMA model).

 Using a K-means model as a clustering method.
 Specifically using the model with a medical dataset to cluster/ group patients to determine if there is a relationship between income levels and number of days admitted within the hospital.

+Market basket analysis on a medical dataset that lists all prescriptions for patients admitted within a hospital.
+Analysis is used to determine which medications are most commonly prescribed to patients in conjunction with adderall.
+As well as investigating whether or not patients prescribed adderall are likely to be prescribed other psychiatric medications.